alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

 - `resources`: contains ML use-cases applications resources such as input data, label files, etc.

-- `resources_downloaded`: created by `set_up_default_resources.py`, contains downloaded resources for ML use-cases applications such as models, test data, etc.
+- `resources_downloaded`: created by `set_up_default_resources.py`, contains downloaded resources for ML use-cases applications such as models, test data, etc. It also contains a Python virtual environment with all the required packages installed.

 - `scripts`: Build and source generation scripts.